 November 23, 2014

 Every tooth has a root that keeps it anchored in the jawbone.
-It is the tip or the apex of the root from where blood vessels as well as nerves enter the tooth.
+The tip of the root is where the blood vessels and the nerve enter and reach the center of the tooth.
 A persistent infection that recurs after root canal treatment may require an apicoectomy.
-This is a surgical solution for keeping the tooth after root canal treatment has not been successful.
+This is a surgical solution which helps saving the tooth if the root canal treatment has not been successful.
 In such situations, the removal of the root apex, or an apicoectomy, is the only way to save the tooth.

 An apicoectomy may not be feasible in certain conditions where the tooth canal is near other structures such as maxillary sinus, mandibular canal near the apex of the second molar, or mental foramen near the second premolar tooth.
 In such situations there is a risk of injury involved and will be carefully evaluated before the procedure is attempted.
 Besides, removal of the tip is not possible for a tooth whose root length is short.

 This is a simple procedure that is carried out under local anaesthesia.
 It should take about an hour to complete the apicoectomy depending on the complexity of the root canal.
 Generally, more time is needed for the premolars and the molars.
-A minute incision is made in the gum so that the gum can be separated from the bone.
-Next, a little bit of jawbone is removed with the help of a drill to access the infected area.
+A minor incision is made in the gum so that the gum can be separated from the bone.
+Next, a little window in the jawbone is created with the help of a drill to access the infected area.
 The infected tissue around the root tip is carefully cleaned and about 2 to 3 mm of the root is removed from the apex.
 The root is then sealed with a filling to prevent infection yet again.
-As a rule, dissolvable sutures are used for stitching the gum back which should dissolve by two weeks time.
+As a rule, dissolvable or non dissolvable sutures are used for stitching the gum back into position.

 Precautions and aftercare

 Painkillers and antibiotics are prescribed as required after an apicoectomy.
 There may be some swelling for a couple of days which will gradually subside.
-It is advisable to ice the affected area every 20 minutes or so for about 12 hours following the procedure.
+It is advisable to apply ice on the affected area every 20 minutes or so for about 12 hours following the procedure.
 It is better to avoid very hard and crunchy foods such as nuts till healing occurs.
-One should not touch the area with the tongue as this can delay healing.
-One can rinse the mouth with either a mouth wash or salt water to clean the affected area as it will be difficult to use a toothbrush in the beginning.
+The patient should not touch the area with the tongue as this can delay healing.
+It is good practice to rinse the mouth with mouthwash or salt water to clean the affected area as it will be difficult to use a toothbrush in the beginning.
 There may be some numbness which wears off in a month or so.